 Tips for Tooth Pain and Sensitivity at Night

 A large proportion of the population deals with frequent tooth pain or sensitivity that is exacerbated at night.
 Often, we don’t notice pain or sensitivity until we finally go to rest our heads and fall asleep.
-Both pain and sensitivity can be caused by a variety of common ailments, and prolonged sensitive tooth with ice cubesdiscomfort should always be discussed with your dentist.
+Both pain and sensitivity can be caused by a variety of common ailments, and prolonged discomfort should always be discussed with your dentist.
 Tooth pain and sensitivity should each be dealt with individually, as each issue can have its own root problem and require its own unique solution.
 In this blog post, we will discuss some of the best at-home remedies for dealing with tooth pain and sensitivity at night when you cannot reach your dentist.
 However, these tips are not permanent solutions, and you should always contact your dentist if the problem persists or you are concerned about your oral health.

 Tooth Pain & Sensitivity Solutions